-Clients and user interfaces may be built out of these interfaces.
-Fig. 3 illustrates part of an interface for the application manager.
+Web-based user interfaces may be built out of these interfaces.
 Application managers may provide various pieces of information needed to create instances of Abstract Application Descriptors.
 The illustrated form indicates the simple case of adding an application with one input and one output field, no command line flags, etc. The application can then be bound to a set of services on various hosts for submission and file transfer.
 The form elements are mapped to client stubs, which in turn (via SOAP) can be used to view and modify remote AWS schema instances.

 Information provided by the application manager (which services may be used for file input and output, which may be used for application execution and so on) is used to generate user interfaces for application users.
-One example of this is shown in Fig. 4, which is a screen shot of a PSE for earthquake modeling built out of portlets.
-The Fig. 4 illustrates a form generated for the user for submitting a particular application (a finite element code, in this case) to the indicated queuing system, based on an Application Descriptor instance.
+Web forms may be generated for the user for submitting a particular application (a finite element code, in this case) to the indicated queuing system, based on an Application Descriptor instance.